Tomoko L. Kitagawa is a writer and historian of mathematics.

 Her first book, published in Japan in 2012, introduced the content of her Harvard history classes, and become a national bestseller.
 She was selected as one of the 100 most influential people in Japan and one of the 100 most amazing Japanese women.
 Her work was also recognized by the Japanese Cabinet Office; she received a thank you letter praising her “passion without borders” from the Minister of State for Special Missions.

-* Special thanks to the faculty members of the following academic institutions for hosting and supporting her research: the Needham Research Institute (2012–14), the Isaac Newton Institute for Mathematical Sciences (2013–14), Wolfson College Cambridge (2014), the Max Planck Institute for Mathematics (2015), the University of California, Berkeley (2016–17), the University of Pretoria (2019), and the University of Oxford (2018-).
+* Special thanks to the faculty members of the following academic institutions for hosting and supporting her research: the Needham Research Institute (2012–14), the Isaac Newton Institute for Mathematical Sciences (2013–14), Wolfson College Cambridge (2014), the Max Planck Institute for Mathematics (2015 and 2020), the University of California, Berkeley (2016–17), the University of Pretoria (2019), and the University of Oxford (2018-).